These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 How to use Cacao

-- Decoction of cocoa beans, prepared with 10 or 12 beans per liter of water.
-Drink three cups daily.
+- A decoction of cocoa beans, prepared with 10 or 12 beans per liter of water, should be consumed three cups daily.

 - Decoction of rind, prepared with 50 grams per liter of water.
 Drink three cups a day.

 - Cocoa butter.
-Apply it directly as a cream on the affected skin area, up to six or eight times a day.
+Apply it directly as a cream on the affected skin area up to six or eight times daily.

 - Suppositories and ovules of cocoa butter.
 These are pharmaceutical preparations that are used for hemorrhoids or vaginitis.